 With the RLS, businesses can apply for a loan of between £25,000 and £10 million.
 Any loans are 80 per cent backed by the government, giving a guarantee to lenders if businesses are unable to pay back their debt.

-There’s also a cap on interest rates at 14.99%, although the government expects this to be much lower in the ‘vast majority of cases’.
+There’s also a cap on interest rates at 14.99 per cent, although the government expects this to be much lower in the ‘vast majority of cases’.
 Just note that you’ll need to pay any interest yourself straight away, as well as any fees (unlike with the Bounce Back Loan Scheme).

 The RLS is set to run until 31 December 2021 and hopes to help businesses raise the finance they need to recover from the pandemic as restrictions lift across the country.